Home

 Operational level

 An internal Investment Committee determines the tactical allocation on an operational level.
 Within the strategically prescribed range, it adjusts the currency allocation, the duration or the amount allocated to different investment categories.
 In this way, it adapts allocation to suit changing market conditions.
 The management of the individual portfolios is the responsibility of Portfolio Management.
-The majority of investments are managed by internal portfolio managers.
-External asset managers are used to obtain efficient access to specific investment categories and for conducting performance comparisons with internal portfolio management.
+The majority of assets are managed internally.
+Portfolios from the Asia-Pacific region are managed by internal SNB portfolio managers in the Singapore branch office.
+Its activities, especially trade and portfolio management, are fully integrated into the investment and risk control process in Switzerland.
+External asset managers are used to benchmark internal portfolio management and obtain efficient access to new investment categories.
+At operational level, responsibilities for monetary policy and investment policy are organised in such a way as to avoid conflicts of interest.

 Risk management

-The investment strategy is based on central bank-specific requirements and comprehensive risk/return analyses.
-Risk management and limitation is carried out by means of a system of reference portfolios, guidelines and limits.
-All relevant financial risks on investments are identified, assessed and monitored continuously.
-Risk measurement is based on standard risk indicators and procedures.
-In addition to these procedures, sensitivity analyses and stress tests are carried out on a regular basis.
-The National Bank’s comparatively long-term investment horizon is taken into account in all of these risk analyses.
-To manage and assess credit risk, information from major rating agencies, market indicators and in-house analyses are used.
-Credit limits are set based on this information and adjusted whenever the assessment of counterparty risk changes.
-Concentration and reputation are also factored in when determining risk limits.
+The SNB’s comparatively long-term investment horizon is taken into account in all of these risk analyses.
+To assess and manage credit risk, information from major rating agencies, market indicators and in-house analyses are used.
+Credit limits are set on the basis of this information, and adjusted whenever the assessment of counterparty risk changes.
+To mitigate counterparty risk, the replacement values of derivatives are usually collateralised by securities.
+Concentration and reputational risks are also factored in when determining risk limits.
 Risk indicators are aggregated across all investments.
 Compliance with the guidelines and limits is monitored daily.
-Quarterly risk reports for the attention of the Governing Board and the Bank Council’s Risk Committee document the results of risk management activities.
+The risk analyses and results of risk management activities are submitted to the Governing Board and the Bank Council’s Risk Committee in quarterly risk reports.
+In addition, the annual risk management report is submitted to the Bank Council.